szahanov/FizzBuzz/README.md

 * After cleaning the data and running each of Random Forest, K Nearest Neighbour, and Support Vector algorithms on it, I was able to correctly classify the images with good accuracy and sensitivity.

 * These are the results for the three models.
 The random forest model was the most useful, with high accuracy and a high kappa coefficient:
-* rf = Random Forest, knn = K Nearest Nieghbour algorithm, SVM = Supporting Vector algorithm
+* rf = Random Forest, knn = K Nearest Neighbour algorithm, SVM = Supporting Vector algorithm

 ![results chart](https://bytebucket.org/szahanov/fizzbuzz/raw/master/charts/dotplot1.png "Results for each model")